LuxGracetail/PS-Roleplaying-Bot/README.md

 Installation
 ------------

-[Click here][4] for an in-depth installation guide, courtesy of Rival Nick.
-Otherwise, basic instructions follow.

 Pokémon Showdown Bot requires [node.js][2] to run.
 This bot has not been tested on every `node.js` version possible, but has the same version requirements as [Pokémon Showdown][3]: either v0.6.3 through v0.8.22, or v0.10.2 and up.